TALXIS/docs/src/en/developer-guide/Platform/Pipelines/Build.md

 5. Steps
     1. rename pipeline to follow naming convention ```[project]-APPS-BUILD-[branchname]```.
 We usually create two pipelines per project, one for develop and one for the main branch.

-    2. delete whatever was automatically created in the starter file, paste in following the code .
+    2. delete whatever was automatically created in the starter file, paste in following the code.
 You can see the code is just a setup of pipeline and then reference to [INT0014 yaml template](https://dev.azure.com/thenetworg/_git/INT0014?path=%2Fsrc%2FSDK%2FPipelines%2FBuild%2FTALXIS.SDK.Pipelines.Build.Apps.yml) which actually performs the build action.

         ```yml
         resources: